brokkr/poca/README.md

  * **Filter a feed.** Only want news reports in the morning or on Wednesdays?
    Use criteria such as filename and title, or the hour, weekday or date of publishing to filter what you want from a feed.
- * **Renames files automatically.** Not all feeds have sensibly named media files.
-Specify a renaming template like date_title to know what you're dealing with.
+ * **Rename files automatically.** Not all feeds have sensibly named media files.
+Specify a renaming template like date_title to know what you're dealing with or to get alphabetical ordering to match chronology.
  * **From the top.** A latecomer to _Serial_ or other audiobook style podcasts?
    Poca introduces a special mode that gets the oldest episodes first, rather than the latest.
 To move on to later episodes simply delete old ones and